 that is most convenient for you to visit, go to the website of the embassy or consulate and follow the instructions on the site to do the following:

-but no earlier than 120 days before your Program Start Date.
-When you come for your appointment, a consular official will electronically scan your fingerprints.
-You must bring the following documentation to the interview:
+When you arrive at your visa interview appointment, a consular officer will electronically scan your fingerprints.
+You are required to bring the following documentation to the interview:

-- Form I-20 issued by a DSO at the school where you wish to enroll
+- Form I-20 issued by a Designated School Official (DSO) at the University of Findlay

 - Passport valid for at least six months after you plan to enter the United States